SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 The display name can be configured in the format **Source Index**.**Choice**.
 This choice can be either the alternative name, a 4-character name, an 8-character name, a 12-character name, or a 16-character name.

-The Audio Modify specifies the type of audio modification performed on the sources, such as Audio Normal or Audio Swap, which can be configured on the table.
+The **Audio Modify** parameter specifies the type of audio modification performed on the sources, such as *Audio Normal* or *Audio Swap*.
+This can be configured in the table.

-The respective enabled and lock state that are used for in the Matrix can also be configured on the table.
+The respective enabled and lock state, which are used in the matrix, can also be configured in the table.

 #### Source Association